 School of Health Professions :: Programs of Study

-Dental Hygiene - AAS
+Dental Hygiene - Associate of Applied Science

-To effectively implement the program mission, the college and program faculty have made a commitment to:
+The Goals of the dental hygiene program are to effectively implement the program mission, the college and program faculty have made a commitment to:

 - Provide the educational setting and experiences necessary to develop the competencies required for entry into dental hygiene practice.